Estaffieri/hang-in-there-boilerplate/README.md

 </p>

 7/10: Update the project README file and added project progression notes.
+Created createNewPoster function, with intention of revisiting ideas on 7/11.

 7/11:

 7/12: